pyro: A teaching code for computational astrophysical hydrodynamics: Summary

 \section{Summary}

 \pyro\ provides the building blocks that together make up a modern astrophysical simulation code.
-By providing simple solvers in a Python environment, students are encouraged to experiment, helping them learn.
-We showed that the core solvers perform as expected and motivated some simple (and some not-so-simple) extensions for each of the solvers to help students learn.
+By providing simple solvers in a python environment, students are encouraged to experiment.
+We showed that the core solvers perform as expected and motivated some simple (and some not-so-simple) extensions for each of the solvers.

-The core algorithms in \pyro\ are mature and provide a good basis for new students to learn the ins-and-outs of computational hydrodynamics.
+The core algorithms in \pyro\ are mature and provide a good basis for new students to learn the ins-and-outs of computational hydrodynamics through self-study.
 The code will continue to be maintained and keep up with new developments in python and software engineering, but we do not expect to add new intricacies to the existing solvers.
-The software engineering aspects built into \pyro\ provide a nice laboratory for learning about version control, regression and unit testing, and verification and validation.
+The software engineering aspects built into \pyro\ can provide a basis for learning about version control, regression testing, and verification and validation---at the very least by showing them these ideas exist and a giving them the ability to explore.

 The code is freely available, and this paper together with the code, and the detailed derivations on the \pyro\ website provide the guidance for students.
 The code and online notes are written for students to learn on their own, or as part of a class.
-Furthermore, a mailing list is provided to support users of the code.
+Furthermore, a mailing list is provided to support users of the code\footnote{\url{http://bender.astro.sunysb.edu/mailman/listinfo/pyro-help}}.

 Major changes in the future will focus on new systems of PDEs.
 We envision solvers for MHD, radiation hydrodynamcs in the flux-limited diffusion approximation, and some examples of multiphysics (like diffusion + reaction systems and the viscous Burger's equation).
 These can be integrated into the same framework present now and will help introduce new ideas to the students.
+We will also focus on making \pyro\ more of a laboratory to introduce students to software development practices and add unit testing to the various modules.
+Finally, we hope to develop some simple 1-d examples for each solver that can be run in IPython\footnote{\url{http://ipython.org}} notebooks to help futher link \pyro\ and the online notes.